Thought disorder: Diagnoses

 In the diagnosis of a psychotic disorder, the DSM-5 (as did DSM-4) uses the term disorganized thinking (speech) over formal thought disorder, used as a synonym.
 It was thought that formal thought disorder was too difficult to firmly define, and that inferences about a person's thinking can be gained from their speech.
 Clinical psychologists typically assess FTD by initiating an exploratory conversation with a client and observing their verbal responses.

 FTD is often used to establish a diagnosis of schizophrenia; in cross-sectional studies, 27 to 80 percent of patients with schizophrenia present with FTD.
 A hallmark feature of schizophrenia, it is also widespread amongst other psychiatric disorders; up to 60 percent of those with schizoaffective disorder and 53 percent of those with clinical depression demonstrate FTD, suggesting that it is not exclusive to schizophrenia.
 About six percent of healthy subjects exhibit a mild form of FTD.
 Less severe FTD may happen during the initial (prodromal) stage, and after psychosis has diminished.

 The characteristics of FTD vary amongst disorders.
 A number of studies indicate that FTD in mania is marked by irrelevant intrusions and pronounced combinatory thinking, usually with a playfulness and flippancy absent from patients with schizophrenia.
 The FTD present in patients with schizophrenia was characterized by disorganization, neologism, and fluid thinking, and confusion with word-finding difficulty.

 There is limited data on the longitudinal course of FTD.
 The most comprehensive longitudinal study of FTD by 2023 found a distinction in the longitudinal course of thought-disorder symptoms between schizophrenia and other psychotic disorders.
-The study also found an association between pre-index assessments of social, work and educational functioning and the longitudinal course of FTD.
+The study also found an association between social, work and educational functioning before first hospitalization and the longitudinal course of FTD.